syncfusion-content/wpf-docs/wpf/Installation and Deployment/Deployment.md

 #### ClickOnce signing process

-Before publishing a ClickOnce application, sign to ensure whether its fully trusted, so that you can authenticate the information.
+Before publishing a ClickOnce application, ensure whether it is fully trusted, so that you can authenticate the information.
 The following steps are used for signing a ClickOnce application.

 Signing ClickOnce involves two steps,